 What is salsa verde?

 - Mexican chili peppers: Fresh chili peppers provide a little heat!
-I like to use a mix of smoky poblanos and mild jalapeno peppers.
-You can use substitute serrano peppers if you prefer a spicier kick!
-Regardless of the pepper you chose, make sure you remove most (or all) of the ribs and seeds or your green salsa will be very spicy!
+I like to use a mix of smoky poblanos and mild jalapeño peppers.
+Make sure you remove most (or all) of the ribs and seeds or your green salsa will be very spicy!

 - Tomatillos: Fresh tomatillos are the star ingredient!
 Tomatillos look like small green tomatoes wrapped in a thin, paper-like husk.